wildfish/wildfish-django-starter/README.rst

 Wildfish Django Starter
 =====================

-A baseline Djagno 1.5 project to begin development from.
+A Django 1.5 project template to begin development from.

 Quickstart
 ----------